p1r8k1ng/sam-portfolio/README.md

 Soft Skills
-- Team Collaboration: Strong ability to work effectively within teams, demonstrated in collaborative projects like Assembly and university ambassador roles.
+- Team Collaboration: Strong ability to work effectively with multiple individuals from various backgrounds, demonstrated in collaborative projects like Assembly and university ambassador roles.
 - Communication: Excellent written and verbal communication skills, showcased through essays, technical documentation, and public presentations.
 - Adaptability: Flexible and quick to learn new tools and frameworks, enabling seamless integration into dynamic, fast-paced environments.